sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

    -v $PGDATA_DIR:/var/lib/postgresql/data postgres
    ```

-3. Ensure you can connect to the database `pgsql -U sourcegraph` and enter password `sourcegraph`
+3. Ensure you can connect to the database using `pgsql -U sourcegraph` and enter password `sourcegraph`.

 4. Configure database settings in your environment: